 I often think of this patient, just to make sure I don’t forget what it means to be a physician.

-Michael A. Jazayeri, M.D. is a board certified plastic surgeon and a member of American Society of Plastic Surgeons.
+Michael A. Jazayeri, M.D. is a board certified plastic surgeon in Santa Ana and a member of American Society of Plastic Surgeons.
 His office is located in central Orange County.
 If you like to schedule a complimentary consultation, please call (714) 834-0101.

 Schedule your one-on-one plastic surgery consultation in Orange County with Dr. Jaz